 - What testing sites are available for the CBT exam?

-Currently, there are four testing sites approved in Arkansas: Conway, El Dorado, Fayetteville, and Texarkana and more to come.
+There are plenty of testing sites approved in Arkansas: Conway, El Dorado, Fayetteville, Ft.
+Smith, Little Rock and Texarkana and more to come.

 - How many questions are on the exam, and how much time does the exam take?